KhartesViewer/scroll2zarr/README.md

 TIFF files.
 That is, if the scroll TIFF files occupy 1 Tb, then the OME-Zarr data store will occupy about 1.2 Tb.

-The reasoning: The full-resolution zarr data store will take up about as much space as the TIFF files, since it is essentially a rearrangement of the existing scroll data (but there is an exception discussed below!).
+The reason: The full-resolution zarr data store will take up about as much space as the TIFF files, since it is essentially a rearrangement of the existing scroll data (but there is an exception discussed below!).
 Then each successive zarr data store